NormalUhr/NormalUhr.github.io/_includes/posts/2025-02-27-dualpipe_en.md

 Last week, DeepSeek announced an "OpenSourceWeek" on social media, releasing a series of open-source software libraries for five consecutive days.
 Over the first few days, they introduced **FlashMLA** (an efficient Hopper GPU MLA decoding kernel), **DeepEP** (an expert parallel communication library for MoE), and **DeepGEMM** (a GEMM library with FP8 support).
 On the fourth day, they open-sourced three major components in one go: **DualPipe**, **EPLB**, and **profile-data**.
 Among these, DualPipe—due to its core idea of "bidirectional pipeline parallelism"—sparked widespread discussion.

 This blog post will focus on the core concept of DualPipe: **how to fully overlap forward and backward passes in large-model training**, thereby greatly reducing the "bubble time" in pipeline execution.
 To help you grasp these ideas, we’ll start with a straightforward analogy—**"process optimization in a machine workshop"**—introducing each concept first through the lens of mechanical processing, and then mapping it back to parallel training in deep learning.
-By the end of this article, you’ll have a clear mental picture of how these ideas work.
+By the end of this article, you’ll have a clear picture of how these ideas work.
 We’ll also delve into DualPipe’s source-code-level details, exploring how it further reduces pipeline bubbles, overlaps forward and backward passes, minimizes communication pressure, and integrates into more complex hybrid parallelism scenarios.

 ---

-## Introduction
+## 1. Introduction

 With today’s buzz around large language models (LLMs) such as GPT-3, PaLM, and LLama, distributed training has become an essential technique for pushing beyond the limits of a single GPU and successfully training ultra-large models.
 Terms like **data parallel**, **model parallel**, and **pipeline parallel** come up often, yet it can be challenging—especially for beginners—to see how they differ and connect.
 And when you encounter advanced features like **DualPipe** in DeepSeek-V3, it might feel even more daunting.

 On the other hand, in industrial settings, **optimizing a production process** often involves countless trials, while in AI, **training a large language model** similarly requires numerous parameter adjustments.
 These two activities may seem unrelated, but they share a remarkable resemblance.
 Let’s walk through a story from Tony’s machine workshop to see how a production line with multiple machine tools can help us understand the four major types of parallelism in large-model training.

-### The Single-GPU Era: The Small Handicraft Workshop
+### 1.1 The Single-GPU Era: The Small Handicraft Workshop

 In Suzhou Industrial Park, Tony owns a mid-sized mechanical company that focuses on optimizing manufacturing processes such as casting temperature, quenching time, cutting angles, etc. When a new order arrives, Tony first designs a set of initial manufacturing parameters (the "process manual"), proceeds with machining, then inspects the final part and back-propagates the adjustments: if the part has void defects, he tweaks the casting temperature upward, and so on.